amromeo/api_r2020/README.md

 - A laptop (macOS, Windows, or Linux) with WiFi
 - Preferably two monitors (or two laptops), one for the Zoom conference software, and one in which you will work.
+- We will be utilizing Zoom Meeting for this workshop, please download and install the latest version [here](https://zoom.us/download)
 - The program that we will be using to interact with R during the course is called **RStudio**.
 We will be using a cloud based version of RStudio, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.
 Our intent in using a cloud-based platform to minimize possible in-class setup issues.
 - Please follow the instructions in [this presentation](https://drive.google.com/file/d/1hlPMuN_drjwbX4idk_H2A7imPjWPhoSN/view?usp=sharing) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
 - *Note: Some older internet browsers may not be compatible with RStudio.cloud.
 See [this web page](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) for additional information.*